ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ### R Packages

-The following section will touch on the specific R packages that were utilized in the development and completion of this project
+The following section touch on the specific R packages that were utilized in the development and completion of this project

 #### tidyverse